 Remember that both Trawmore and Keem Bay are located on the remote island of Achill.
 That means that vacations here are laid back and all about having fun.
 You can read more about Achill and all they have to offer here.

 Clare is known for beaches that cater to both swimmers and surfers alike.
 Fanore beach is great for a day trip or evening swim.
 It is a small village near Doolin.
 Beyond this popular swimming spot are great fishing spots off the rocks.
 Fanore village is great for picking up bait before you head to the beach.

 Once you get off the beach you should travel down to Doolin.
 There are some great restaurants such as The Ivy Cottage.
 This quaint restaurant is open from 12-8 most days and offers everything from brunch to fish and chips.
 It is a great place to stop for a bite to eat after the beach!

 Ballyquin Beach- Waterford

 Located just around Ballyquin beach in the town of Ardmore.
 A wildly historical town, there is plenty of ground to cover in the town.
-The town also offers maps and site of more shipwrecks to discover.
+The town also offers maps and sites of more shipwrecks to discover.
 You can also stop at the Shipmates Ardmore for a bite to eat.
-The restaurant takes modern twists on Irish favorites and provides the perfect summer salad.
+The restaurant takes modern twists on Irish favourites and provides the perfect summer salad.
 Ballyquin beach and the surrounding town of Ardmore are perfect for a quick summer trip.

 There’s no doubt that the beaches that encompass Ireland are amazing.
-With stunning views, crystal clear waters, soft sandy beaches, it is a wonder how they don’t attract more visitors.
-On a warm summer’s day the beaches can be seen filled with tourists and locals alike.
+With stunning views, crystal clear waters, and soft sandy beaches, it is a wonder how they don’t attract more visitors.
+On a warm summer’s day, the beaches can be seen filled with tourists and locals alike.
 Give these beaches a try the next time you’re dying for a swim.